benjystanton/benjystanton.github.io/src/about/web-animation-resources.md

 ---
 layout: layouts/page
 title: Web Animation Resources
-permalink: /about/web-animation-resources/
-excerpt: A list of Web Animation Resources
 ---

-A growing collection of resources to help you get started with animation on the web.
-Last updated on Friday 20th June 2014.
+An old collection of resources about animation on the web.
+Last reviewed on Monday 5th April 2021.

 ## Articles